Owner-Operator LMIA: Top Canadian PR Route for Investors

-The Owner/Operator LMIA is one of the few options in Canada for an investor-entrepreneur seeking to acquire or set up a business in Canada and work on it themselves.
+The Owner/Operator LMIA in Canada offers investor-entrepreneurs the opportunity to acquire or start a business and work in it themselves.

 Unlike federal and provincial programs for skilled workers, there are very few options for an investor-entrepreneur seeking to acquire an existing business or to set up a new business in Canada.